 Cassava (Manihot esculenta Crantz) is a staple food for over 800 million people in the tropics.
 It is cultivated over a wide variety of soils.
 Cassava ranks fourth among food staples with worldwide production of 276 x 106 t.yr-1 (Uchechukwu-Agua et al., 2015).
 It is estimated to reach 290 million t.yr-1 in 2020, and most of these will be expected to be cultivated in West Africa, tropical South America, and South East Asia (Uchechukwu-Agua et al., 2015; Zhu, 2015).
 Among starch producing botanicals, including main cereal crops, cassava is the highest producer of carbohydrates per hectare and can be grown at considerably lower cost.
 Cassava is often viewed as ‘inferior crop’, ‘poor people crop’, and as ‘dangerous toxic crop’.
 These tags on cassava were due to some limitation of the crop including low quality and quantity of protein, and the presence of anti-nutritional factor cyanogenic glucosides that undermine its nutritional value.

-Application of cassava flour and starch in product development and food formulations is guided by their end use properties such as by their composition, physicochemical and functional properties.
+Application of cassava flour and starch in product development and food formulations is guided by their end use properties such as composition, physicochemical and functional properties.
 Starch granules consist of two main types of glucans, amylose and amylopectin.
-Starch granules also consist minor of non-starchy components such as lipids, proteins and phosphates (Zhu, 2015).
+Starch granules also consist of minor non-starchy components such as lipids, proteins and phosphates (Zhu, 2015).
 The proportion, molecular weight, and chain length distribution of amylose and amylopectin glucans fundamentally influence the physicochemical properties of starches and starch based foods.
 The variation in composition and structures relate to the diversity in starch properties of different genotypic sources of cassava.
 The characterization of cassava starches is well documented.
 However, much research attention on physicochemical and functionality properties has been given to rice, wheat, barley, maize, and Irish potato starches.
 Thus, cereals and potato continue to dominate world markets for starches in food and non-food industries.

-The breeding objectives for cassava have generated several varieties for increased yields, disease resistant, early bulking, sweet and yellow-fleshed cassava bio-fortified with beta-carotenoids for improved human nutrition.
+The breeding objectives for cassava have generated several varieties for increased yields, disease resistant, early bulking and improved human nutrition.
 There is an increasing industrial demand for starches with a global demand of 180 million t.yr-1 (Jin et al., 2018) and considering the increased applicability of starch in food systems and non-food applications, different cheap and efficient alternative sources of starches with good physicochemical and functional properties should be explored.
-The understanding of the properties of these starches is necessary to provide useful information on end use properties for product development and formulation.
+Cassava stands out among the underutilized starch sources because of its global availability, comparatively higher starch content and ease of extraction of its starch.
+The understanding of the properties of its starch is necessary to provide useful information on end use properties for product development and formulation.
 Documentation and catalogue of properties of technological importance will form a baseline of information to enhance selection of the most appropriate genotypes to meet the needs of cassava end-users such as farmers, breeders, and industry.

-In this review, published research on the composition, structural, morphological, functional and physicochemical properties of cassava flour and starches are summarized, and gaps in knowledge identified.
-Application of gelatinization and pasting properties of starches are reviewed and suggested.
-Further, data on digestibility of resistant starches have been gathered.
+In this review, published research on the composition, structural, morphological, functional and physicochemical properties of cassava flour and starch are summarized, and gaps in knowledge identified.
+Application of gelatinization and pasting properties of the starch are reviewed and suggested.
+Further, data on digestibility of the resistant starch component of different cassava varieties were gathered.

 Chemical composition and primary products of cassava